tuosuniversity/Vellum/Output/EN/Aware But Stuck/02_Precision_Intentions.md

 ## Article 3: Your Blueprint for Breakthroughs: An Overview of the Quantum Mindfulness Framework

-**SEO-Optimized Title:** Beyond Meditation: The Structured Path to Precision Intentions
+ Beyond Meditation: The Structured Path to Precision Intentions

 Do you ever feel like you're caught in a cycle of good intentions and frustrating self-sabotage?
 Even highly successful individuals, like the entrepreneur Anya in our story, can find themselves stalled when attempting truly innovative projects or significant personal transformations.
 While foundational mindfulness helps us observe these patterns, it doesn't always equip us to decisively *break* them when the stakes are highest.
 This is precisely where the **Quantum Mindfulness framework** offers a revolutionary approach.